Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 1. Epping Forest Visitor Centre at Chingford at 6 Rangers Road, Chingford, London, E4 7QH.
 Adjacent Queen Elizabeth’s Hunting Lodge.

-2. Epping Forest Visitor Centre at High Beach at Paul’s Nursery Road, High Beach, Loughton, IG10 4AF.
+2. Epping Forest Visitor Centre at the Paul’s Nursery Road, High Beach, Loughton, IG10 4AF.

 3. The Temple at Wanstead Park is located off Warren Road, London, E11 2LS